ZhihuaSun1/CISC374-BirdTutorial/README.md

 The music I use is duang and ding from https://opengameart.org/content/metal-hit and https://opengameart.org/content/point-bell I want to add 7 function
-1. Background cloud particle effect
+1. Background cloud
-Use particle system to generate dynamic clouds to add layers to the game background.
+I'm generating six clouds and decreasing and then increasing them by one per second to distract the player.
+To make their gameplay difficult.

 2. Bird Wings Animation
 Create a bird wing flapping animation to increase the dynamic performance of the bird.